Standardize The Company Email Signature

 The signature is designed to be kept as short as possible while providing the most important contact information.
-Do not include personal contact information, with the exception of mobile phone.
-Only include alternate business-related contact fields (IM, Conference, Skype, etc) if you have a unique role that requires this information and and inclusion of such information is absolutely necessary.
+Do not include personal contact information, with the exception of the mobile phone.
+Only include alternate business-related contact fields (IM, Conference, Skype, etc) if you have a unique role that requires this information and inclusion of such information is absolutely necessary.

 Sample Format For New Composed Email

 Here is a simple format for a text-based email signature.

 If your email client allows for a different signature format when replying to an email, use this format that eliminates the additional contact links.

 Email: firstname.lastname@example.org | Web: http://www.xyzcompany.com